abhi16694/project.1/README.md

 ### Installing

-Environment : Windows and Linux
+Environment : Windows and Ubuntu

 Setting Prerequisites

 ```
-1) Start mongodb by running mongod
+1) Mongodb for Database handling, so install it and start with the file mongod.
-2) Check node is above version 6.0.
-Check by typing node -v in terminal
+2) Install and check node is above version 6.0.
+Check by typing node -v in terminal.
+3) In Ubuntu to upgrade your nodejs write command [curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -] and after    that write [sudo apt-get install nodejs].
 ```

 Setting up the local server

 ```
-1) Unzip the file
+1) Unzip the file.
-2) Open terminal and change its location the where you unzipped the file
+2) Open terminal and change its location the where you unzipped the file.
-3) Run command npm install
+3) Run command npm install.
+4) Start mongodb server if not done till now.
-4) After all dependencies are installed.
-Run command : node app.js, in your terminal
+5) After all dependencies are installed.
+Run command : node app.js, in your terminal.
-5) let the server start
 ```

 Getting started

 ```
-1) Visit http://localhost:3000 on your browser
+1) Visit http://localhost:3000 on your browser.
-2) Select signup to create a new account
+2) Select signup to create a new account.
 3) Organise a quality test for the students to judge their skills with the vast array of analytics.
 ```